harmfooly/Bubbles-And-Pointers/README.md

 * __Sort__: Determines the value priority _(least to greatest)_ if int1 > int2, swap.
 Print values on each iteration
 * __PrintValues__: Prints values, __called by sort function after swap has been made__

+## Project can be found in "Lab" Folder